ccamara/reveal-hugo/content/2021-09-24-warwick-srse_interview/_index.md

 +++
-title = "Reproducible Science and Research Tools. and why (and how) should you " description = "Demo for a Research Software Engineering job position" outputs = ["Reveal"]
+title = "An introduction to Research Tools" description = "A guided overview to its creation process" outputs = ["Reveal"]